Using Product Tables with WooCommerce Product Add-Ons

 - Long text – paragraph-sized text input field where users can write multiple lines of text (you can add a character limit)

-- File Upload - allows the customer to upload a file which is then sent through to the administrator in the order confirmation email (note: there are some limitations, see below).
+- File upload - allows the customer to upload a file which is then sent through to the administrator in the order confirmation email.

-- Name Your Price - adds a field where the customer can choose what they wish to pay for the product.
+- Customer defined price - adds a field where the customer can choose what they wish to pay for the product.
 (Useful for taking tips in a restaurant, or charity donations.)

-- Heading – this option isn't strictly an add-on.
-It simply lets you add extra headings between your add-ons.
-Useful if you're adding large numbers of add-ons to a particular product.
+- Static content – this option isn't strictly an add-on.
+It simply lets you add extra headings between your add-ons, either as HTML or using a visual editor.
+Useful if you're adding large numbers of add-ons to a particular product, as you can structure them into sections like this:

 It works with individual add-ons added directly to specific products, and global add-ons that you add centrally and automatically appear for all products.

-How to use Product Tables with WooCommerce Product Add-Ons
+How to use Product Tables with WooCommerce Product Options

-- Install WooCommerce Product Add-Ons WP plugin and use the documentation to set up add-ons for any or all of your products.
+- Install the WooCommerce Product Options WP plugin and set up add-ons for any or all of your products.

 - Install WooCommerce Product Table and follow the instructions to add a product table.
 You must include the buy column.